BOOK YOUR WORKSHOP TODAY

 Ritual as Threshold Technology

 Ritual, in every culture, is fundamentally a boundary-crossing technology.
 It moves a person across thresholds that the rational mind cannot traverse on its own.
-In inner work, this movement is not metaphorical—it is functional.
-Ritual shifts the field of consciousness.
+In inner work, this movement is not metaphorical, it is functional.
+Ritual shifts the field of consciousness, creating the internal conditions that allow the imaginal world to become accessible.

 Ritual helps a person move: